Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

-# Creating a model and dataset
+# ⭐Creating a model and dataset

 You've ingested your dataset, and you've reviewed any issues with the job, the files, or the sensors.
 You've also decided which sensors are providing the data that will be used to train your model.
 Now it's time to move forward with creating the model.